bfeitknecht/vault/var/other/VISIONEN/yap.md

 Author: Basil Feitknecht
 Byline: \*absolutely no affiliation with big yap™ whatsoever
 Lead:
-Have you ever wondered, what goes on inside the head of a professional girlboss?
-Me too.
-How do they get their hair so shiny?
+Have you ever wondered, what goes on inside the head of a professional girlboss How do they get their hair so shiny?
 Why don't they drink enough water?
+Is this really a five minuet read?

-In this article, we investigate such intriguing behavioral exhibits and explore a basis of reasoning hypothesized to entail the secret to it all, ✨*nothing in particular*✨.
+In this article, we investigate a range of intriguing  exhibits and explore a basis of reasoning hypothesized to entail the secret to it all, ✨*nothing in particular*✨.

 It was a dark and stormy night; on a whim, some wretched crumb of serotonin must have docked the wrong synapse in this poor author’s brain to hit them with inspiration, the force of a thousand suns.
 YAP.
 What glorious purpose in an age of apathy towards anything and everything apart from superficial, sometimes even artificial drama sold to you by big doomscroll™.

-Urban Dictionary online
+Urban Dictionary defines yapping as "The act of speaking without discretion at length to an uninterested audience resulting in discomfort, annoyance, and/or discontent."

 The reader might ask themselves, what exactly is it that you’re reading right now?
 And the answer is, it will not be revealed.
 In fact, one might argue that this article won’t make a contribution to the expansion of anyone’s horizon.
 But that would be wrong.
 Yapping, or as it’s often falsely reduced to “bullshitting”, is an integral part in the daily life of someone with the exaggerated swagger of a person that can get the old family printer to work.